‘I would have written a shorter letter, but I didn’t have the time.’ – Blaise Pascal

 Consider this: if you have a giant suitcase and 43 items you’re taking with you, it’s easy to toss it all in.
 But it’s also more cumbersome and more likely to get jumbled up.

-But if you have a small suitcase for your 43 items, it’s going to take a lot more skill to fit everything in – but it’ll be so much easier to find what you’re looking for and get where you’re going.
+Whereas if you have a smaller suitcase for your 43 items, it’s going to take a lot more skill to fit everything in – but it’ll be so much easier to find what you’re looking for and get where you’re going.

-So do yourself a favour: the next time you write something, go back and see how many words you could cut out without losing any meaning.
-And be brutal about it.
+So the next time you write something, I challenge you to go back and see how many words you can cut out without losing any meaning.